wc-enterprises/car-sales-services-management/README.md

 ## to deploy to default environment

 1. ng build
-2. firebase deploy --default carSalesAndServiceManagement --only hosting
+2. firebase deploy --project default --only hosting